 A students schedule must be finalized by the end of "shopping period".
 Students must use BIONIC to add courses, drop courses, and change your registration during Shopping Week.
 Instructions can be found on the Registrar's site.

-If a student doesn't wish to stay on the waitlist for a course, they should drop the course and any others she no longer plans to attend and replace them with alternatives.
-Any courses that remain your schedule after Confirmation of Registration ends, will be graded unless the student withdrawals from the course with their Dean's approval.
+If a student doesn't wish to stay on the waitlist for a course, they should drop the course and any others they no longer plans to attend and replace them with alternatives.
+Any courses that remain in your schedule after Confirmation of Registration ends, will be graded unless the student withdrawals from the course with their Dean's approval.

 During Shopping week, students should continue to use BIONIC to add and drop themselves from courses to reflect their emerging schedule.
 Please remember that adding a course online does not guarantee you a seat in the course.
 If you would like to add a course during shopping week, professors' must give you permission to add the course.
 This may happen a few ways: